nio-blocks/dynamo_db/README.md

 Properties
 ----------
 - **creds**: AWS credentials to connect to the DynamoDB with.
+- **enrich**: Signal Enrichment
+  - *exclude_existing*: If checked (true), the attributes of the incoming signal will be excluded from the outgoing signal.
+If unchecked (false), the attributes of the incoming signal will be included in the outgoing signal.
+  - *enrich_field*: (hidden) The attribute on the signal to store the results from this block.
+If this is empty, the results will be merged onto the incoming signal.
+This is the default operation.
+Having this field allows a block to 'save' the results of an operation to a single field on an incoming signal and notify the enriched signal.
 - **limit**: An integer count of the maximum number of items to return per query.
 - **query_filters**: Filtering options for limiting the query results.
 Must be of the format `<fieldname>__<filter_operation>`.
 Options for `filter_operations` are `eq`, `lt`, `lte`, `gt`, `gte`, `between` and (for strings only) `beginswith`.
 - **region**: The AWS region the DynamoDB is located in.